gudmeong/ngo/README.md

 6. The code above will automatically copy the access token / account token to your clipboard, then paste it in the token.txt file

+# Proxy recommendations?

+If you ask me about proxy recommendations, I can only suggest [webshare](https://www.webshare.io/?referral_code=dwj0m9cdi4mp) because I use this.
+In the early days I used [dataimpulse](https://dataimpulse.com/?aff=48082).

 # How to use

 If you want to use a proxy, fill the proxies.txt file with your proxy.
 Use this format: